-Earlier studies by Castrogiovanni (1996) found industry and sector specific knowledge to have a positive impact upon the performance of small and medium sized businesses, indicating that it is often highly specific technical or practice knowledge, or praxis, that matters far more than highly generalised or theoretical knowledge, if we are to understand links running between organisational learning and project performance.
-Once more, interviewee responses are consistent with this notion.
+Earlier studies by Castrogiovanni (1996) found industry and sector specific knowledge to have the most positive impact upon the performance of small and medium sized businesses.
+This is certainly consistent with our above conclusion, inviting the broader generalisation that it is often highly specific technical or practice knowledge, or praxis, that matters far more than highly generalised or theoretical knowledge, if we are to understand links running between organisational learning and project – or indeed SME -performance.

+An important related consideration is that the knowledge we refer to above is more readily bought - or otherwise accessed - than taught.
+However a key issue arising is whether to hire more for experience or qualifications.
 Often, small and medium sized businesses face major decisions relating to whether they invest scarce resources in training and development, and creation of learning experiences, or whether they should instead engage with other organisations and institutions to draw upon skillsets, which offer institutional validation, sometimes at the expense of relevance to the needs of specific firms.
 Johnston and Huggins (2018) assert that because of resource constraints and a need to reduce operating costs, most small and medium sized businesses around the world draw upon external sources for their knowledge.
-One key means of attaining such knowledge has traditionally been through formal education (Soriano and Castrogiovanni, 2012).
-However, perhaps our findings help provide a blueprint for an alternative approach which favours firm-specific knowledge instead.
-Subject and sector -specific prior academic knowledge, because of its focus on specialized proficiencies, insights and skills, remains the primary determinant for employment suitability in engineering (Harvey, 2000).
-However, it is interesting to consider that an overdependence on developing knowledge externally through such means might even be detrimental to learning culture within the small and medium sized construction businesses we studied.
-Arguably, it makes far more sense for these learning cultures to validate managerial experience over and above cultural impositions, which may be alien to much of the workforce.
+However, clearly the traditional approach of doing so through recruitment processes that access the knowledge which formal education can offer (Soriano and Castrogiovanni, 2012) will be insufficient in many cases.
+Arguably, the workplace-humanising and trust-fostering emphasis upon learning-by-doing and mentoring, that findings lead us to advocate for as the best means to transfer the subtleties of techné, can set a very healthy cultural tone.
+In particular this would happen through the validation and dignification of work experience, not necessarily over and above, but certainly as an essential and therefore highly valued complement to, formal qualification.
+Accordingly we can conceive of an argument that the ESCo project organisations should take an explicit interest in cultural engineering along these lines.
+Insofar as they foster learning cultures which accord work experience high status, they would in effect be countering more formal and institutional cultural impositions, which may often be perceived as alien sources of power and privilege, and which are therefore likely to be distrusted by much of the workforce.
+Arguably, such cultural engineering focused on learning practice could only improve workplace cohesion and trust, with further benign implications for working across the broader external stakeholder context.